ModernAppsNinja/vspheretanzu101_vt7301/content/en/docs/theBigPicture/compareVsphereAndVcfWithTanzu.md

 ---
-title: "Compare VSphere and VCF with Tanzu"
+title: "Compare vSphere and VCF with Tanzu"
 date: 2020-10-09T03:17:37-07:00
 weight: 2140
 ---